C-Abdulio/GA-WDI-Project2/README.md

 EDIT: In leau of any possible contention against sending data to a foreign API, I could change the final component to become a tribute to Stan Lee.

-## API *Attempting* to use: https://comicvine.gamespot.com/api/
+## API ~~*Attempting*~~ FAILED to use: https://comicvine.gamespot.com/api/
-##This API was chosen for their robust list of various super hero characters, location and concepts from across all publishing houses.
+##~~This API was chosen for their robust list of various super hero characters, location and concepts from across all publishing houses.
 Need to sign in to an account to use.
-Currently in discussions with team to gain permissions.
+Currently in discussions with team to gain permissions.~~
+EDIT: This organization behind this API has yet to come back with an answer in regards to signing up to use their API.
+So for the sake of time, this API is trashed.

+## second API ~~*Attempting*~~ to use: http://spiderman.wikia.com/api.php?
+## currently learning about how to parse this data into JSON in order to cull specific points.
+Wiki is not particular consistent but more dependable

 ##(Alternative: http://gateway.marvel.com/v1/)